jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 While people are presenting, everybody else will be writing down notes on what the presenter did well, and what they could improve on.
 You'll submit these electronically on Canvas after the class is over.
+This constitutes part of your attendance for each week.

 Track A - Discussion Leaders
 """"""""""""""""""""""""""""

 There's two different tracks, depending on whether or not you'll be leading discussions this quarter or not.
 For discussion leaders, your two assignments revolve around your discussions.

 Each of the observations below is worth 3 points, for a total of 6 points.
+See Canvas_ for more details on each assignment.

 *Discussion Observation*